DoudouLinux DoudouLinux

 • install DoudouLinux inside a Windows® system without repartitioning, à la Ubuntu

-• have a DoudouLinux version for ARM™ processors, or any other one
+• have a DoudouLinux version for PowerPC processors, the old Macintosh platform

 • web development, in order to generate a customized DoudouLinux version